- What are Templates?

 directives and DocFlex templates themselves are analogues of XSLT-scripts.

-However, it should be noted that DocFlex is not directly based on XSL and does not use any
+However, it should be noted that DocFlex is not based on XSLT and does not use any

 For further information, see

 features, where you can find many details about DocFlex templates and data processing capabilities.